American Motorcyclist Association Press Release

 About the American Motorcyclist Association

 Since 1924, the AMA has protected the future of motorcycling and promoted the motorcycle lifestyle.
 AMA members come from all walks of life, and they navigate many different routes on their journey to the same destination: freedom on two wheels.
 As the world’s largest motorcycling rights organization, the AMA advocates for motorcyclists’ interests in the halls of local, state and federal government, the committees of international governing organizations, and the court of public opinion.
 Through member clubs, promoters and partners, the AMA sanctions more motorsports competition and motorcycle recreational events than any other organization in the world.
 AMA members receive money-saving discounts from dozens of well-known suppliers of motorcycle services, gear and apparel, bike rental, transport, hotel stays and more.
-Through the AMA Motorcycle Hall of Fame Museum, the AMA preserves the heritage of motorcycling for future generations.
+Through the AMA Motorcycle Hall of Fame, the AMA honors the heroes and the heritage of motorcycling for future generations.
 For more information, please visit AmericanMotorcyclist.com.